treeverse/lakeFS/docs/deploying/aws.md

 $ docker run \
     --name lakefs \
     -p 8000:8000 \
-    -p 8001:8001 \
     -v <PATH_TO_CONFIG_FILE>:/home/lakefs/.lakefs.yaml \
     treeverse/lakefs:latest run
 ```

-You can choose to run only a single service (i.e. S3 Gateway or API server) by adding a `--service s3gateway` or `--service api` option.

 ##### Option #2: Fargate and other environments that make it harder to mount a configuration file: